The Top 5 Best Places to visit in Huế

 Gifted to you before you leave is a traditional fan upon which the menu is ornamentally adorned in an ingenious display of calligraphy.
 A personal memento for a personal experience.

 If you find the traditional feudal architecture and relaxing ambience of Tha Om to your liking, then why not spend the night at the luxurious Ancient Huế Garden House.
-Located in the village of Kim Long just beside the Imperial City, this traditional style Pure accommodation grants you the opportunity to experience the domestic life of the mandarins of old whilst still retaining all the modern comforts of a luxury Pure Break.
+Located in the village of Kim Long just beside the Imperial City, this traditional-style accommodation grants you the opportunity to experience the domestic life of the mandarins of old whilst still retaining all the modern comforts of a luxury Pure Break.

 The Pagoda of the Celestial Lady